Unsure of what path to take? Try Traitify

 Traitify is a quick (just a couple of minutes!) picture based assessment providing feedback on personality traits, preferences and possible career paths.

-If you are unsure of your career path, a personality tool can help.
-These tools include an online assessment of personality and work preferences (things that you can do, might like to do or actions that most fit them).
-The assessment will then provide career paths that align with your choices.
-Each career path offers specific occupations that can be explored (summaries and details for each occupation).
+If you are unsure of your career path, a personality assessment can help.
+Traitify is an online assessment of personality and work preferences (things you can do or like to do).
+The assessment provides career paths that align with your choices.
+Each career path offers specific occupations that can be explored.

 General Search Tools